Higher derivatives of operator functions in ideals of von Neumann algebras: Introduction

 for $(\lambda_1,\ldots,\lambda_{k+1}) \in \R^{k+1}$.
 The reader might be (rightly) puzzled by the multiple integral in \eqref{eq.formalopder}, since standard projection-valued measure theory only allows for the integration of \textit{scalar-valued} functions.
 Indeed, while the innermost integral $\int_{\sigma(A)} f^{[k]}(\lambda_1,\cdots,\lambda_{k+1})\,P^A(d\lambda_1)$ makes sense using standard theory, it is already unclear how to integrate the map

 with respect to $P^A$.
-Daletskii and Krein dealt with this by using a Riemann-Stieltjes-type construction to define $\int_{\sigma(A)} \Phi(r) \,P^A(dr)$ for certain \textit{operator-valued} functions $\Phi \colon [s,t] \to B(H)$, where $[s,t] \subseteq \sigma(A)$.
-This approach, which requires rather stringent regularity assumptions on $\Phi$, allows one to make sense of \eqref{eq.formalopder} as an iterated operator-valued integral -- in other words, a multiple operator integral.
+Daletskii and Krein dealt with this by using a Riemann--Stieltjes-type construction to define $\int_s^t \Phi(r) \,P^A(dr)$ for certain \textit{operator-valued} functions $\Phi \colon [s,t] \to B(H)$, where $\sigma(A) \subseteq [s,t]$.
+This approach, which requires rather stringent regularity assumptions on $\Phi$, allows one to make sense of the right hand side of \eqref{eq.formalopder} as an iterated operator-valued integral --- in other words, a multiple operator integral.

 Now, for $j \in \{1,\ldots,k+1\}$, let $(\Om_j,\sF_j)$ be a measurable space and $P_j \colon \sF_j \to B(H)$ be a projection-valued measure.
 Emerging naturally from the formula \eqref{eq.formalopder} is the general problem of making sense of